 Contact Us

 Need help navigating a child custody matter?
 At Wacu Mureithi & Co.
 Advocates, we provide expert family law representation tailored to your needs.
-Whether you are filing for custody, defending your rights, or negotiating a parenting plan, we are here to help you protect what matters mostโ€”your child.
+Whether you are filing for custody, defending your right to see or visit your child, or negotiating a parenting plan, we are here to help you protect what matters mostโyour child.

-FAQs on Child Custody in Kenya
+Frequently Asked Questions (FAQs) on Child Custody in Kenya

-Who gets custody after divorce?
+Who gets custody of children after a divorce?

 Can a father get full custody in Kenya?